Umme-Tamanna/Manual-Test-Project-1/README.md

 - ✅ Test Cases (Excel)
 - 🐞 Bug Report

-> which covers
+which covers:
 - login
 - transactions and
 - security features

-> for a fintech app, as part of my portfolio to demonstrate manual QA skills.
+for a fintech app, as part of my portfolio to demonstrate manual QA skills.